kilo10z/CKAD-CTJGP-CT/Pod Scheduling.md

 ### Task 3: Pod Scheduling using Node Affinity

-Node affinity is conceptually similar to nodeSelector, allowing you to constrain which nodes your Pod can be scheduled on based on node label
+Node affinity is conceptually similar to nodeSelector, allowing you to constrain which nodes your Pod can be scheduled on based on node label.

+`Note: In Kubernetes, there is no direct nodeAntiAffinity term.
+Instead, node anti-affinity is achieved using nodeAffinity with nodeSelectorTerms to specify nodes that should be avoided or included`

 List the nodes in your cluster, along with their labels:
 ```